x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

   - `CsvSummaryFile` is the file path to where you want your log file of synchronization operations and errors located.
 The log will be in .csv format.

-2. On the Exchange 2016 server, find the MRS proxy endpoint server and make note of it.
+2. On the Exchange 2016 or Exhange 2019 server, find the MRS proxy endpoint server and make note of it.
 You will need this information to run the migration request.
 Save this information for step 3b below.

 3. In Exchange Online PowerShell, run the following commands to pass credential information and the MRS information from the previous step to cmdlet variables that will be used in the migration request.

-1. Pass the credential of a user who has administrator permissions in the Exchange 2016 on-premises environment into the variable `$Source_Credential`.
-The migration request that you run in Exchange Online will use this credential to gain access to your on-premises Exchange 2016 servers to copy the public folder content over to Exchange Online.
+1. Pass the credential of a user who has administrator permissions in the Exchange 2016 or Exchange 2019 on-premises environment into the variable `$Source_Credential`.
+The migration request that you run in Exchange Online will use this credential to gain access to your on-premises Exchange servers to copy the public folder content over to Exchange Online.

   ```
   $Source_Credential = Get-Credential <source_domain>\<PublicFolder_Administrator_Account>
   ```

-2. Take the MRS Proxy Server information from the Exchange 2016 environment that you found in step 2 above and pass it into the variable:
+2. Take the MRS Proxy Server information from the Exchange Server environment that you found in step 2 above and pass it into the variable:

   ```
   $Source_RemoteServer = <paste the value here>